MilosLukic/Godot-Navigation-Lite/README.md

 Returns a dictionary with two arrays, first is a vector of Vector3 values that are points from start to end, second is an Array of flags which is currently not usable.
 If there is no possible path it returns null.
 If end or start is out of bounds it will return the path to the nearest point on the navmesh.

 - `bake_navmesh()`
-Creates navigation mesh and saves it to a file, so the next time it's loaded fast from the file.
+Creates navigation mesh and saves it with all helper meshes to a scene, so the next time it's loaded fast from the scene file.

 - `clear_navmesh()`
-Clears the navmesh and deletes the cache files (from .navcache folder)

 ### Class `DetourNavigationMeshCached`